BekaValentine/cyberpunk_game/microlevel_systems.md

 This presents a few possibilities for portraying hacking: because its computery, we can obviously choose to do it realistically.
 Finding out what to hack is portrayed precisely as it its done in the real world.
 That's obviously going to play some role already, when that information is external to the system.
 But what about when the information is *internal* to the system?
 A realistic portrayal here is also of course possible.
 But alternatively, we can stylize it, make it very aesthetically novel or symbolic, for instance the way Johnny Mnemonic portrays cyberspace.

+### DESIGN PROPOSAL

+Here's one option for the design of the hacking sub-system: use a very spatial metaphor for the network structure.
+Accessing another computer system directly is being in a space, and moving from one computer to another over the network is a spatial relocation through visuo-spatial "portals" or "doors" or whatever.
+They can be stylized to indicate the computer they correspond to.

+Communicating with a computer through multiple hops is a series of open portals from your computer through the bridge computers to the final computer you're using, and that's visually present somehow.
+That should partially involve spatial representations, eg seeing through portals, coloring them by "forward" and "backward", but also by some kind of visual map on the screen maybe.

+To get a direct portal, you need to somehow get a backdoor into the system or get the net location of the system, but once you do, you can directly connect without using bridge nodes.

+Each computer presents a variety of tools available to it, as spatialized mostly-2d UIs.

+Other computers that are connected to a given computer are represented as portals, but possibly as unknown type, so you might have to interact with them to learn what they are.
+Networks are not first-class objects, they're things connected to router computers.

+Authentication/permissions can be represented by symbolic locks and keys, and unless an authentication action has happened, the portals remain locked.
+Changing permissions are represented by changing lockedness.
+Loss of access is represented by spatial movement back through the sequence of portals to the last accessible space.

 ### Virtual Exploration

 But, just how *does* hacking work in the real world when you have to explore a system to find out where things are?